amyreese/noswap/documents/articles/android-apps-2012.md

 of course newer apps have come along that I have come to rely upon.
 I myself have upgraded to newer devices, with a Nexus 7 replacing my Galaxy Tab 10.1, and a Galaxy Nexus from work has sadly replaced my beloved but aging Nexus S.

-So what follows are some of my favorite new apps, and some follow-up on what my previous favorite apps look like in modern attire.
+So what follows are some of my favorite new apps from 2012, and some follow-up on what my previous favorite apps look like in modern attire.
 All screenshots are taken from devices running Android 4.2.1 (CM 10.1 nightlies).

 [faa]: /articles/android-apps